lamar-software/house-styles/README.md

 }
 ```

-- Classes should _always_ use kebab case.
+- Classes and ids should _always_ use kebab case.
 ```CSS
 // Good
 .some-long-class-name { ... }